yessinek97/yessinek97/docs/config.md

   validation_ratio: # Relative size of the validation set for SingleModel experiment.
   fold: # Number of folds used for the KFold experiment.
   normalizer: #TODO: NOT USED ?
+  nan_ratio: #The maximum ratio of Nan value which the framework  could be accepted
+  expression_name: # The name of the expression columns which the framework will use
+  expression_column_name: #The final name of the expression column, the framework will rename `expression name` to `expression column_name` and use it, it's recommended to set expression_column_name to a name that exists in the trainable_features configuration  otherwise the expression will be taken into consi deration

 models:# List of model configuration files located at
   # `configuration/model_config/<model>.yml`.